sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 <figcaption>OKLab((n/g² % 1 &times; .25 + .63) (n/g³ % 1 &times; .35 - .175) (n/g % 1 &times; .35 - .175))</figcaption>
 </figure>

-Instead of scaling it, another way might be to use a smaller modulo:
+I wasn't sure about the appropriateness of compressing an axis of an LDS the way I was doing it, so I tried using a smaller modulo instead:

 <figure>
 <div class="example">
 {%- for n in (0..62) %}